datastaxdevs/workshop-streaming-game/README.md

 (the second line will simply open the `.env` file in the editor).
-Fill the file with the values found earlier on your Astra Streaming "Connect" tab (leave the other lines unchanged):
+Fill the file with the values found earlier on your Astra Streaming "Connect" tab (leave the other lines unchanged; _keep the quotes in the file_):

-- `STREAMING_TENANT`: your very own tenant name as chosen earlier when creating the topic (step `1b`).
+- `STREAMING_TENANT`: your very own tenant name as chosen earlier when creating the topic (step `1b`); it should be something like `gameserver-abc`.
 - `SERVICE_URL`: it looks similar to `pulsar+ssl://pulsar-aws-useast2.streaming.datastax.com:6651`
 - `ASTRA_TOKEN`: a very long string (about 500 random-looking chars), see step `1c`.
-You can copy it without showing it.
+You can copy it on the Astra UI without showing it.

 > Note: treat your token as a personal secret: do not share it, do not commit it to the repo, store it in a safe place!

 > Note: in case you gave a different namespace/name to your topic, update `.env` correspondingly.
 > If, moreover, you work locally you may have to check the `TRUST_CERTS` variable as well, depending
-> on your distribution.
+> on your OS distribution.
 Look into the `.env` file for some suggestions.

 #### 3b.
 Start the API